mozilla/www.ccadb.org/cas/getting-started.md

 and who the Points of Contact are for your CA.

-**CA Owners/Certificates**: Click on the 'CA Owners/Certificates' tab (which may be under the 'More' tab), then click on 'Recently Viewed' in the upper left corner.
-Select 'Community User's CA Owners/Root Certs' then click on the thumb tack icon to pin this view as your default for this tab.
+**CA Owners/Certificates**: Click on the 'CA Owners/Certificates' tab (which may be under the 'More' tab) to see lists of certificates.
+* Click on 'Recently Viewed' in the upper left corner.
+* Select 'Community User's CA Owners/Root Certs' then click on the thumb tack icon to pin this view as your default for this tab.

-**Cases**: Click on the 'Cases' tab (which may be under the 'More' tab), then click on 'Recently Viewed' in the upper left corner.
-Select 'My Cases' then click on the thumb tack icon to pin this view as your default for this tab.
+**Cases**: Click on the 'Cases' tab (which may be under the 'More' tab) to see lists of Cases.
+* Click on 'Recently Viewed' in the upper left corner.
+* Select 'My Cases'
+then click on the thumb tack icon to pin this view as your default for this tab.
-Audit Cases are used for submitting [annual updates](updates).
+    * Audit Cases are used for submitting [annual updates](updates).

 **CA Communications**: The 'CA Communications' tab may be used when a root store operator polls their CA members for information.
 You may ignore this tab